Striim

 Ciena

 Pipelines are built using Striim’s proprietary SQL-like language, TQL.
-TQL runs in-memory and, in addition to filtering, transformation and aggregation of data, can be used to enrich streaming data with reference data stored in the built-in distributed in-memory data grid.
-There is also a facility for users to add extensions written in Java, and the platform supports the import and export of Java analytic models. although not models using R or Python.
-Nor does the company support Predictive Modelling Mark-up Language (PMML).
-Tumbling, sliding, and session windows are supported based on record count, time or data attributes, with support for filtering and aggregation, joining streams and historical data, pattern detection, and there is a library of predictive analytics functions.
-A wide range of connectors are provided, although beyond MQTT and OPC UA (both IoT protocols) you may need to work with one of Striim’s partners for IoT sensor connectivity.
+TQL runs in-memory and, in addition to the filtering, transformation, and aggregation of data, can be used to enrich streaming data with reference data stored in the platform’s distributed, in-memory data grid.
+There is a facility for users to add extensions written in Java, and the platform supports the import and export of Java analytic models, although not models using R or Python.
+Similarly, the product does not support PMML (Predictive Modelling Mark-up Language).
+Tumbling, sliding, and session windows are supported based on record count, time, or data attributes, with additional support for filtering and aggregation, joining streams with historical data, multi-stream correlation, pattern matching, and anomaly detection.
+There is a library of predictive analytics functions, and streamed data can be persisted on the fly.
+A wide range of connectors are provided, as is an open processor for extending your pipelines to include third-party code.

-As far as dashboards and visualisations are concerned, there are a number of noteworthy features.
-For example, Figure 2 shows the ability to filter real-time data, either by time or by field.
-The ability to rewind time-based queries to look at past data is also provided, as is page- and chart-level searching and filtering.
-Striim charts can also be embedded into other HTML pages.
+Striim exposes the real-time insights generated by its analytics in various forms, such as alerting (and other notifications) and dashboards (and other visualisations).
+The latter offers a number of noteworthy features, like the ability to filter real-time data, either by time or by field, and the ability to rewind time-based queries to look at past data.
+Page- and chart-level searching and filtering are provided, and Striim charts can be embedded into HTML pages.

-The Striim platform is highly scalable and has an elastic architecture.
-The distributed execution platform combines a continuous query engine, an in-memory data grid, a high-speed messaging system, and a results cache built on Elasticsearch.
-Incoming data streams are sharded over the cluster for horizontal scalability, with checkpointing provided for recovery and restart from the last known good state, providing exactly once processing (E1P) guarantees.
-There are also significant integrations with cloud providers (including features such as multi-threading), notably with Amazon (AWS and Kinesis) and Microsoft Azure, and there are also specific facilities to monitor Kafka environments.
+Striim is highly scalable, performant, and has an elastic architecture, with its distributed execution model combining a continuous query engine, an in-memory data grid, in-memory stream processing, a high-speed, distributed messaging/queuing system, and a results cache built on Elasticsearch.
+Incoming data streams are shared over the cluster for horizontal scalability, with checkpointing for recovery and restart from the last known good state, providing exactly once processing (E1P) guarantees.
+It also utilises various integrations with cloud providers, such as multi-threading, that can drive performance.